-I told you in my last blog post an error never comes alone … when an error appears, it always appears two or three.
+I told you in my last blog post that an error never comes alone … when an error appears, it always appears in pairs.
 Or that, or I have a tendency to attract, or find weird errors!
-This time I was completely stunned: StoredProcedure does not exist, while trying to invoke a stored procedure thru BizTalk WCF-SQL adapter:
+This time I was completely stunned: StoredProcedure does not exist, while trying to invoke a stored procedure through BizTalk WCF-SQL adapter:

 Microsoft.ServiceModel.Channels.Common.MetadataException: Object [dbo].[InsertTransaction] of type StoredProcedure does not exist